hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/56__shrImallalitAlAlitaH.md

 > death-experience - some experience that triggered further pursuit.
 Hence
 > knowledge never get wasted.
 >
-​

 The portion of gItA which is exclusively for yoga(karma), is being bent here for some unknown reason.
-God know what purpose this dishonesty will serve.​
+God know what purpose this dishonesty will serve.

 Most of us agree that anubhava -including samadhi - is not a means of
 > knowledge.
 Pramana has to operate by its due process via the mind. anubhava
 > from advaita point is abiding in the knowledge gained by shravana etc.
 >

-​So, here :
+So, here :
 abiding in knowledge = anubhava
 I leave people to decide, where this useless laxaNA will lead.
-​

 > What is required is mahaavaakya - the essence of vedanta - That part is
 > apourusheya - not the text per sec - that is the pramaana part.

-​I've seen K Sadananda doing this all over apauruSheyatva thread in many forums.
+I've seen K Sadananda doing this all over apauruSheyatva thread in many forums.
 He doesn't have any idea about the meaning and context of the word in which it occurs during discussion in older text.
 So, he always tends to bring his version.
-​

 Rest of his post doesn't deserve attention, since this apauruSheytva thing is too much disturbing.